asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/Attack Descriptions/Information Disclosure/readme.md

-# XX Attacks of Type: Information Disclosure
+# 19 Attacks of Type: Information Disclosure